 Dear Authors of the Turkish Journal of Surgery,

-On behalf of the editorial team, we wish you a good start for 2021 and we are impatient to review your manuscripts.
-As I always say: please submit your best work to the Turkish Journal of Surgery!
+I hope that you will enjoy this June 2021 issue.
+As I always repeat: please submit your best work to the Turkish Journal of Surgery!

 Turkish Journal of Surgery